erleonard/erleonard.github.io/_posts/2018-02-24-Azure-Networking-Deployment.md

 ---

-It's been a very busy last few months for me with work and doing lots of deployments in Azure.
-What I like doing the most is writting ARM templates for each deployment as I know the next day or sometime a little later that I will need to perform a deployment that is very simillar.
+It’s been a very busy last few months for me with work and doing lots of deployments in Azure.
+What I like doing the most is writing ARM templates for each deployment as I know the next day or sometimes a little later that I will need to perform a deployment that is very similar.

 A great example is deploying a virtual network for the DMZ, in most cases it's always a public facing resource with a restricted backend that holds a database(s) and/or storage.